 What is Gateway?

-Why have the Program?
+Why have the Programme?

-- Learner work experience offers Employers the benefit of enhanced staff recruitment and selection
+- Learner work experience offers employers the benefit of enhanced staff recruitment and selection

 - To enable schools to broaden their range of learning opportunities